rpuntaie/rollarch/README.rst

         keycode 0x42 = Escape
         keysym Print = Caps_Lock

-:WLIP2: for static IP2 and separate wl NIC, else bonding en+wl with IP2
+:WIP2: for static IP2 and separate wl NIC, else bonding en+wl with IP2

-:ESSID: name of WLAN access point, if any
+:SSID: name of WLAN access point

-:PSK: passphrase of WLAN access point, if any
+:WK: password of WLAN access point

 The ``AIP2`` and ``DOTS`` defines are very useful and will be addressed below.